Iceberg tables¶

 Data storage¶

-An external volume is a named, account-level Snowflake object that stores an identity and access management (IAM) entity for your external cloud storage.
-Snowflake securely connects to your cloud storage with an external volume to access table data, Iceberg metadata, and manifest files that store the table schema, partitions, and other metadata.
+An external volume is a named, account-level Snowflake object that you use to connect Snowflake to your external cloud storage for Iceberg tables.
+An external volume stores an identity and access management (IAM) entity for your storage location.
+Snowflake uses the IAM entity to securely connect to your storage for accessing table data, Iceberg metadata, and manifest files that store the table schema, partitions, and other metadata.

 A single external volume can support one or more Iceberg tables.

-To set up an external volume for Iceberg tables, see Configure an external volume for Iceberg tables.
+To set up an external volume for Iceberg tables, see Configure an external volume.

 An Iceberg catalog enables a compute engine to manage and load Iceberg tables.
 The catalog forms the first architectural layer in the Iceberg table specification and must support: